-Next is milk, for a while we also had a small snack (oat bar) which works well if kids wake up hungry in the night or haven’t eaten their dinner.
+Next is milk, for a while we also had a small snack (oat bar).
+This works well if kids wake up hungry in the night or haven’t eaten their dinner.

 Then it is time for a bedtime story we have two books then it is time to get into bed.

 The key is sticking to the rules.
-Keep the routine the same, and remember it takes a long time for some kids to catch onto the routine but you will get there eventually.
+Keep the routine the same.
+Remember it takes a long time for some kids to catch onto the routine, but you will get there eventually.

 Things will change and you will need to adapt the routine accordingly.
 For about a month my son decided he had to go to sleep in his chair rather than his bed.
 After some stressful nights I let it go, we started to let him go to sleep in the chair then we moved him to the bed once he was asleep, he got over it and is now back to the bed.

 Do you have any top sleep tips?
 Let me know in the comments below.